- Things to Do

 Located across from the Washington Monument, within view of the Lincoln Memorial and the White House, and next door to the National Museum of American History, the museum’s very placement nudges the visitor toward a contextual appreciation.
-The building belongs within this panoply, but it speaks for itself, a remarkable standout in this landscape of white stone structures.
+The building belongs within this panoply, but it speaks for itself, a remarkable standout in this cool landscape of white stone structures.
 A three-tiered shell of bronze-colored panels, the “corona,” sheaths the museum’s glass-walled exterior, angling outward and upward, suggesting designs found in traditional West African sculpture and headware.
 The filigreed pattern of the corona mimics the ornate ironwork crafted by slaves in 19th-century New Orleans and Charleston.
 (As you move along inside, you will notice cutouts in the building’s bronze scrim, which allow glimpses of surrounding landmarks, including the White House, Lincoln Memorial, and Arlington Cemetery, reinforcing the museum’s emphasis on viewing the American experience through the eyes of an African American.)

-The museum covers more than 500 years of history, starting in the 15th century with the transatlantic slave trade and continuing on to slavery in the U.S., the Civil War, Reconstruction, segregation, the Civil Rights movement, and America since 1968.
+The museum covers more than 500 years of history, starting in the 15th century with the transatlantic slave trade and continuing to slavery in the U.S., the Civil War, Reconstruction, segregation, the Civil Rights movement, and America since 1968.
 Ramps lead from one exhibit area and level to the next, creating different vantage points for viewing the artifacts and for connecting the gradual progression of events in time.
 This bottom-to-top touring offers a symbolic converse of that in place at the United States National Holocaust Memorial Museum, where you begin at the top floor and descend (from the rise of Hitler and Nazism to the Final Solution).
 Exhibits at both museums reveal history through chronological storytelling that focuses on the lives of ordinary and heroic individuals.
 And both museums provide areas of contemplation and reflection, where visitors can sit and take everything in, from the tragic facts to celebrations of the indomitable human spirit.

 Compelling, sometimes shocking, artifacts bring the history to life.
 These include shackles used by an enslaved child, an early 1800s weatherboard-clad slave cabin from Edisto Island, South Carolina; Harriet Tubman’s shawl and hymn book; a vintage, open-cockpit biplane used at Tuskegee Institute to train African-American pilots during World War II; the Greensboro, North Carolina, Woolworth’s lunch counter stools occupied on a February day in 1960 by four black college students who refused to move after being denied service; and assorted documents and artifacts that capture more recent developments, from the presidency of Barack Obama to the Black Lives Matter movement.